kyma-project/telemetry-manager/docs/user/03-traces.md

 In the Kyma cluster, the Telemetry module provides a central deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as a gateway.
 The gateway exposes endpoints to which all Kyma modules and users’ applications should send the trace data to.

+The feature is optional, if you don't want to use the Traces feature, simply don't set up a TracePipeline.

 ![Architecture](./assets/traces-arch.drawio.svg)

 1. An end-to-end request is triggered and populates across the distributed application.
 Every involved component propagates the trace context using the [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.